Kristories/awesome-guidelines/contributing.md

 # Contributing to Awesome Guidelines

-Thanks for taking the time to contribute :+1:
+Thank you for taking the time to contribute! :+1:

 ## How Can I Contribute?

 ### Creating Issues

-Do you know any cool guideline that isn't listed here?
-It isn't also on the [open issues](https://github.com/Kristories/awesome-guidelines/issues) or [pull requests](https://github.com/Kristories/awesome-guidelines/pulls)?
-Please create a new issue or submit a pull request, we will be happy to receive it!
+Know of an awesome guideline that’s missing from the list?
+If it’s not already mentioned in the [open issues](https://github.com/Kristories/awesome-guidelines/issues) or [pull requests](https://github.com/Kristories/awesome-guidelines/pulls), please feel free to create a new issue or submit a pull request.
+We’d love to hear from you!

 ### Submitting Pull Requests

-Feel free to take any open issue, just make sure that you follow the contribution guidelines.
+You’re welcome to work on any open issue.
+Just ensure you follow the contribution guidelines while submitting your PR.

-### Voting and commenting
+### Voting and Commenting

-Just use GitHub Discussions ([Resource suggestions](https://github.com/Kristories/awesome-guidelines/discussions/categories/resource-suggestions)).
+Join the conversation on GitHub Discussions ([Resource suggestions](https://github.com/Kristories/awesome-guidelines/discussions/categories/resource-suggestions)) to vote and provide feedback.

 ## Contribution Guidelines